sagiadinos/SpicyCamCast/README.md

 SpicyCamCast is a JavaScript library for easy camera and screencast access.
 It provides a simple API to interact with media devices, capture photos, and start/stop video streams.
-This class was inspired by Benson Ruan webcam-easy library.
+The classes were inspired by Benson Ruan [webcam-easy](https://github.com/bensonruan/webcam-easy) library.

 SpicyCamCast leverages modern JavaScript features such as ES6 classes, private fields, promises, and async/await for asynchronous operations.